Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Salient observations about image generation

 \section{Salient observations about image generation}

-\subsection{How should we measure generation progress?}
+\paragraph{How should we measure generation progress?}

-A common way to monitor image generation progress is to observe how $\vec{x}_t$ (or, in the case of latent diffusion, the decoded image $G(\vec{x}_t)$ that corresponds to it) changes over time.
+A common way to monitor image generation progress is to observe how $\mathbf{x}_t$ (or the decoded image $G(\mathbf{x}_t)$ in the case of latent diffusion \cite{rombach2022latentdiff}) changes over time.
 As previously mentioned, this approach tends to show a fully-formed image unveiled from noise (Fig. \ref{fig:initial_obs}A, top row).
 But is this what is `actually' happening?

-A simple but useful alternative is to observe (appropriately scaled) \textit{differences} $k(\vec{x}_{t-k}-\vec{x}_{t})$ between close time points---the next `layer of paint' that has been added to the canvas.
+A simple but useful alternative is to observe (appropriately scaled) \textit{differences} $k(\mathbf{x}_{t-k}-\mathbf{x}_{t})$ between close time points---the next `layer of paint' that has been added to the canvas.
 These often appear to be like a sketch of the final outcome early in generation, and are increasingly contaminated by noise towards the end (Fig. \ref{fig:initial_obs}A, middle row).

-A more principled alternative, first proposed by Ho et al. \yrcite{ho2020DDPM}, is to consider the sequence of \textit{endpoint estimates} $\hat{\vec{x}}_0$ of the reverse diffusion trajectory.
-In particular, the weighted combination of the latent state and score given by
+A more principled alternative, proposed by \cite{ho2020DDPM}, is to consider the sequence of \textit{endpoint estimates} $\hat{\mathbf{x}}_0$ of the reverse diffusion trajectory.
+In particular, the weighted combination of the state and score

 provides an endpoint estimate that improves over time.
-We found tracking this statistic throughout reverse diffusion provides substantial insight into the generation process: as early as the first time step, a rough outline is often visible.
+Technically, this is {the minimum mean squared error (MMSE) estimator of $\mathbf{x}_0$} given $\mathbf{x}_t$ and Gaussian noise \cite{kadkhodaieEero2021denoisPrior}, which has also been called ideal denoiser \cite{karras2022elucidatingDesignSp}.
+We found tracking this statistic throughout reverse diffusion provides substantial insight into generation: as early as the first time step, a rough outline is visible.
 As time goes on, one tends to see progressively finer details filled in (Fig. \ref{fig:initial_obs}A, bottom).
-Intriguingly, the endpoint estimate $\hat{\vec{x}}_0(\vec{x}_{t})$ is initially similar to the scaled state difference $k(\vec{x}_{t-k}-\vec{x}_{t})$.
-While Fig. \ref{fig:initial_obs} depicts an example of conditional generation in a latent diffusion model, we observed similar results for many unconditional diffusion models.
-For MNIST, the estimate $\hat{\vec{x}}_0$ is initially ambiguous, then starts to resemble the digit eventually generated (Fig. \ref{fig:MNIST_inital_obs}).
-For the relatively unimodal face data set CelebA-HQ, the estimate appears to be interpretable even at the first time step (Fig.\ref{fig:CelebA_inital_obs})---specifically, it is an average face on a generic background \cite{langlois1990attractiveAvgFace}.
+We observed similar results for unconditional diffusion models (trained on MNIST, CIFAR-10, and CelebA-HQ; see SI Fig. \ref{fig:CelebA_inital_obs}-\ref{fig:MNIST_inital_obs}).